OpenBAS-Platform/docs/docs/administration/taxonomies.md

 # Taxonomies

 Taxonomies in OpenBAS refer to the structured classification systems that help in organizing and categorizing platform data.
-They are essential to the platform, enabling users to systematically tag and retrieve information based on predefined categories and terms. predefined categories and terms.
+They are essential to the platform, enabling users to systematically tag and retrieve information based on predefined categories and terms.

 ## Tags